How to Stop Dog Urine From Destroying Your Lawn

 Causes and What You Shouldn’t Do

-A lot of budding gardeners think that they can revive the scorched grass with lawn feed fertilizers or other off-the-shelf products.
+I’ve seen gardeners attempt to revive the scorched grass with lawn feed fertilizers or other off-the-shelf products.

 In fact, if your grass looks anything like the photos above, then the grass is already dead and can’t be revived.
-You’ll need to re-seed or re-turf the affected area if you want the grass to grow there again.
+You’ll need to re-seed or re-turf the affected area if you want it to grow there again.

 Tip #1 – Have You Tried “Dog Rocks”?